rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 `aux-bin` is similar to `aux-build` but will build a binary instead of a library.
 The binary will be available in `auxiliary/bin` relative to the working directory of the test.

+`aux-codegen-backend` is similar to `aux-build`, but will then pass the compiled dylib to `-Zcodegen-backend` when building the main file.
+This will only work for tests in `tests/ui-fulldeps`, since it requires the use of compiler crates.

 ### Auxiliary proc-macro